smastrom/headless-gatsby-multilang/README.md

 In such case `de` is considered as the user's preferred language and they will see the correct localized content in German.

-If there is no match, content in website default language will be displayed.
+If there is no match, content in website default language will be rendered.

 The preferred language is always evaluated according to the order priority of the browser (user) languages.